rmedinahu/rmedinahu.github.io/cs443/course-info/2016-spring-443-schedule.md

 [envoy package](https://github.com/kennethreitz/envoy)

-*Write a python script that will accept a search query on standard input and report the occurrence of that string in a top generated output file.*
+**Write a python script that will read in a search query (e.g., Google) and report the occurrence of that string in a top generated output file.**

 **Reading** - Chapter 1